inspec/inspec-aws/docs/resources/aws_ec2_dhcp_option.md

     end

 #### Parameters
-This resource accepts a one of the below mentioned parameters
+One of either the DHCP options' ID or name must be be provided.

 ##### dhcp\_options\_id